fluxcd/multi-tenancy/README.md

 Add the public key to the `github.com:org/dev-team2` repository deploy keys with write access.
 The team2's Flux will apply the manifests from `org/dev-team2` repository only in the `team2` namespace.

+### Isolate tenants

+While Flux will prevent a team member from altering cluster level objects or

 ### Getting Help